 Hi there!
 I’m Davina, and welcome to my site!

-Well, actually I’m Dawn Devine, and welcome to my digital world where I share my passions for designing and making costumes.
-I’m also an author, and you may have heard of my books on how to design and build belly dance costumes.
+Well, actually, I’m Dawn Devine, and welcome to my digital world where I share my passions for designing and making costumes.
+I’m also an author, and you may have heard about my books on how to design and build belly dance costumes.
 It’s a unique job in a niche full of glitter, rhinestones, coins, chains, and lots of other sparkling bits and bobs.
-I got involved in belly dance in my teen years, and I’ve danced all my life, at every level from beginner to pro, student to teacher, star struck newbie to information guru.
+I’ve been a life-long dancer, from the time I was a wee girl there was tap, jazz, modern, and tiny bit of ballet too.
+I discovered belly dance as a teenager and was completely hooked.
+In belly dance, I’ve taken the stage at every level from beginner to pro, student to teacher, star struck newbie to information guru.

 I’m always writing some DIY something or other, from a new book, to a blog post, or articles for magazines, both electronic and print.
 I also yammer quite a bit over on Facebook.
 My mission in life is to help people make beautiful, well designed, perfectly fitting costumes.
 I have a passion for collecting facts, and enjoy spending quality time searching the historical archive for details on the origins and evolution of fashion, costumes and textiles.

-Thank you for joining me on this costuming aventure!
+Thank you for visiting my website and for joining me on this grand costuming adventure!

 Dawn Devine ~ Davina